pbberlin/go-massmail/README.md

   and distinct attachments

 * Each task can be routed to a different SMTP server;
-  different SMTP server, based on recipient' domain.
+  different SMTP server, based on recipients' domain.

 * Command line flag `mode=[test|prod]`
   for test and production runs